 - Selection of booth space from preferred exhibitor location (available only to event supporters; the booth space is not complimentary)

-- Acknowledgement at conference opening and during program
+- Acknowledgment at conference opening and during the program

-- Acknowledgement on NOAO website banner for one year
+- Acknowledgment on NOAO website banner for one year

 - Logo and or company name on all Annual Symposium advertising and public service announcements (value -$5,000)